Murkey-git/Cardano-CNFT-Bulk-Purchaser/readme.md

 `-cost`: The price in ADA that the `Send` module will send to the `-receiver` address.

 `-receiver`: The address ADA is sent to when executing the `Send` module.

+`-bulkcost`: The price in ADA that the `BulkSend` module will send to the `-bulkreceiver` address in each output transaction.

+`-bulkreceiver`: The address ADA is sent to when executing the `BulkSend` module.

 `-wallet`: The address ADA and CNFTs are sent to when executing the `Redeem` module.